 Keep this information safely.
 The information will also be sent through an email notification.

-- Within 30 days and 2 days before the exam – UDS 70
+- Within 30 days and 2 days before the exam: $70

-- Within 2 days – no fees, all fees forfeited
+- Within 2 days: no fees—all fees forfeited

-PMP, PMI, and PMBOK® Guide are registered trademarks of the Project Management Institute, Inc.
+PMP is a registered mark of the Project Management Institute, Inc.